Generic Name: mirabegron (mir-a-BEG-ron) (Oral route)

 Medically reviewed by Drugs.com.
 Last updated on April 30, 2020.

 Available Dosage Forms:

 - Tablet, Extended Release

-Mirabegron is used to treat the symptoms of an overactive bladder.
-It will help control incontinence (loss of bladder control), the need to urinate right away, and the need to urinate often.
+Mirabegron is used alone or together with other medicines (eg, solifenacin succinate) to treat the symptoms of an overactive bladder.
+It helps control incontinence (loss of bladder control), the need to urinate right away, and the need to urinate often.
 Mirabegron works on the muscles of the bladder to prevent them from causing incontinence.

 This medicine is available only with your doctor's prescription.

 Before using Myrbetriq

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of mirabegron in the pediatric population.
 Safety and efficacy have not been established.